misterfish/stick/README.md

 The above example, using `bilby`'s `Either` functor instead of `Maybe`, and a more point-free style.

-The advantage of `Either` is that you can see why something failed, by storing a string with a failure reason in the Left branch.
+The advantage of `Either` is that in addition to `flatMap` taking care of the failure path, you can also see why it failed.
+By convention the 'Left' branch is considered a failure, and a string stored in 'Left' represents the reason.

 	import { left as Left, right as Right, } from 'bilby'